egoist/poi/docs/README.md

 #### req

-The `require` function but context directory is the path to `node_modules/vbuild/lib`, which means you can use it to load vbuild's dependencies, like `webpack`.
+The `require` function but context directory is the path to `node_modules/poi/lib`, which means you can use it to load poi's dependencies, like `webpack`.

 [⬆ back to top](#app)